Where Dick's Sporting Goods Stands With Analysts | Benzinga

 |0

-16 analysts offering 12-month price targets in the last 3 months for Dick’s Sporting Goods evaluate the company at an average price target of $109.19 with a high of $147.00 and a low of $88.00.
+Below is a summary of how these 11 analysts rated Dick’s Sporting Goods over the past 3 months.
+The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the move negative analysts are on the stock

-This current average represents a 20.15% increase from the previous average price target of $90.88.
+This current average has increased by 19.33% from the previous average price target of $109.09.

 Analyst Ratings: What Are They?